henkbirkholz/draft-leiba-cbor-cddl-media-type/draft-leiba-cbor-cddl-media-type.md

 : N/A

 Additional information:
-: Deprecated alias names for this type:i
+: Deprecated alias names for this type:
   :  N/A

   Magic number(s):